nass15456/CTFs/DaVinciCTF/Principiante.md

 ```

-Now ill loop in while loop, parse recvied data and prepare the answer as following :
+Now ill use while loop, parse recvied data and prepare the answer as following :

 ```